teddiebrock/blank-spaces/about.md

-This blog was planted to grow space for alternative futures centered around social justice, resilience, maintenance, and repair.
+This blog was planted to grow space for exploring alternative futures centered around social justice, resilience, maintenance, and repair.

 I aim to combine theory, musings, and wanderings with concrete opportunities for radical action and building unexpected kinships.